Wie is de Mol? (Dutch TV series) season 24: Episode 5 - Terugkeer

 The group is taken to a plaza with several Mole-shaped piñatas and telephones, where they are informed that they have 45 minutes to find the location where €38,640 is hidden (a villa in Mérida) to add it to the pot.

 Throughout the assignment, the telephones ring and the candidate assigned to the call is given a clue about a piñata to break.
 They must search among the piñata for one with the answer on it (figuring out that the blank in the answer must be filled in with "Mol") and break it to obtain part of a map inside.
 However, €250 is deducted from the pot for each incorrect piñata broken.
 Once all the map pieces are combined, a route to the location of the money forms and two candidates can enter a car to direct the driver to that location.

 Unbeknownst to candidates until afterwards, the Mole uses a telephone to talk with Dennis Weening (the Mole of season 8) during the assignment and instructs him to shred the €38,640 in the room (the money he kept out of the pot through his sabotage in season 8).

-The group did not find the money before it was shredded and broke seven incorrect piñatas, meaning €1,750 was deducted from the pot.